Skip to main content

 Two requests, four hook fires.
 The pre hook stamped both with X-Request-ID: abc-123, the post hook flagged the teapot.

 Hooks run on the request's hot path, synchronously, every single request.
 A hook that does network I/O or grabs a contended mutex tanks throughput.
 If your hook needs to hit a database or push to a queue, do it on a background goroutine / async task and return immediately.
-Heavy hooks turn a 50ms request into a 500ms one and you'll spend an afternoon wondering why.
+Heavy hooks turn a 50ms request into a 500ms one, and the cause is hard to spot from the call site.

 Pulling a token out of a response

-Quick pattern.
-Server sets X-Auth-Token on login.
-Stash it from a hook so the rest of your code can grab it without parsing every response by hand.
+A quick pattern.
+The server sets X-Auth-Token on login.
+Stash it from a hook so the rest of the code can grab it without parsing every response by hand.

 var token string